 As you plan your courses, know that it is expected that schedules remain firm and students are committed to their scheduled courses for the full school year.
-All course selection and schedule change policies and procedures are listed in the Program of Studies.
+All course selection, schedule change, and grading policies and procedures are listed in the Program of Studies and Student Handbook.